prohres/rest-dniester/README.md

-# Rest-dnister
+# rest-dniester.com.ua
-Web site about active rest in the Dniester Canyon
+Creating web site about active rest in the Dniester Canyon